mujsigai/mpd-track-dataset/README.md

 # MPD TRACK DATASET 🎵
-Extracted all unique tracks from **Million Playlist Dataset** and added audio features to every track using Spotify API. *(Dataset used in Mrs. Spotify)*
+Extracted all unique tracks from **Million Playlist Dataset** and added audio features to every track using Spotify API.

 `Total Unique Songs: 2,261,644`

 ## Useage of dataset
 The dataset is in the form of SQL table.
-You can find the data on kaggle [here]().
-Use this however you want, We are not responsible for anything done by you.
+You can find the data on kaggle [here](https://www.kaggle.com/datasets/krishsharma0413/2-million-songs-from-mpd-with-audio-features/).
+Use this while respecting Spotify's Policies.
+We are not responsible for anything done by you using this dataset.

 ## Replicate the extraction
 1. Install the Million Playlist Dataset from [here](https://www.kaggle.com/datasets/himanshuwagh/spotify-million).